 Arete Recovery’s unique “client first” treatment approach puts the client’s happiness, comfort, and safety first.
 By choosing to recover with Arete, the hard part is already done; all you have to do is call or contact us online.

 Common Side Effects of Zyprexa, Zyprexa Zydis (Olanzapine) Drug Center. (n.d.).
-Retrieved from from https://www.rxlist.com/zyprexa-side-effects-drug-center.htm
+Retrieved from https://www.rxlist.com/zyprexa-side-effects-drug-center.htm

 Fact Sheet: First Episode Psychosis. (n.d.).
-Retrieved from from https://www.nimh.nih.gov/health/topics/schizophrenia/raise/fact-sheet-first-episode-psychosis.shtml
+Retrieved from https://www.nimh.nih.gov/health/topics/schizophrenia/raise/fact-sheet-first-episode-psychosis.shtml